richardsonlima/kubespray-k8s-baremetal-virtualmachine/README.md

-# Kubespray - k8s on centos7 [ barematal / virtual machine]
+# Kubespray - k8s on centos7 [ baremetal / virtual machine]

 Ansible playbook to configure prerequisites for Kubespray on CentOS7